 However, those with a sensitivity to salicylates may experience side effects when they consume a food or use a product that contains even small amounts of these chemicals.

-These people have a decreased ability to properly metabolize and excrete them from their bodies.
+These people have a decreased ability to properly metabolize and excrete salicylates.

-Salicylate sensitivity is thought to be caused by an overproduction of leukotrienes, which are inflammatory mediators that have been linked to a variety of conditions, including asthma, rheumatoid arthritis and inflammatory bowel disease (3).
+Salicylate sensitivity is thought to be caused by an overproduction of leukotrienes — inflammatory mediators that have been linked to a variety of conditions, including asthma, allergic rhinitis, anaphylaxis, rheumatoid arthritis, and interstitial lung diseases (

 The buildup of leukotrienes in the body leads to symptoms related to salicylate intolerance.

-Although the percentage of people who have a salicylate intolerance is unknown, it is more common in adults who suffer from asthma (5).
+Although the percentage of people who have a salicylate intolerance is unknown, it is more common in adults who have asthma (

-Those with food allergies and inflammatory bowel disease have also been shown to be more likely to have this intolerance (7).
+Research also suggests that people with food allergies and inflammatory bowel disease are more likely to have this intolerance (

-Summary People with salicylate intolerance are unable to consume even small amounts of these chemicals without experiencing negative side effects.
+People with salicylate intolerance cannot consume even small amounts of these chemicals without experiencing negative side effects.

-Salicylate sensitivity can cause varied symptoms that mimic allergies and illness.
+Salicylate sensitivity can cause varied symptoms that mimic those of allergies and other illnesses.

-What’s more, some people only experience its symptoms in the presence of unrelated allergies, making it a difficult condition to diagnose.
+What’s more, some people experience symptoms only in the presence of unrelated allergies, making salicylate sensitivity a difficult condition to diagnose.